tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 Its message is that it can be overwhelming to try to help everyone, that some people are actually in love with their problems, and for some of us, it might be a good idea to Be a little more selfish, it might do you some good!

+At times, I’ve had to take this advice to heart, because I’ve learned the hard way it’s easy to care more for some people than they care for themselves.
+It’s sad, but true  — and such situations can be quite frustrating.

-Other favorite songs from this album are Tentative Decisions, Who Is It? (&hearts;), and Don't Worry About the Government.
+Other favorite songs from this album are Tentative Decisions, Who Is It? (♥), and Don't Worry About the Government.

 #### More Songs About Buildings and Food (1978)